LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Sparse.rst

 .. c:function:: sunindextype* SUNSparseMatrix_IndexValues(SUNMatrix A)

-   This function returns a pointer to index value array for the sparse ``SUNMatrix``: for CSR format this is the column index for each nonzero entry, for CSC format this is the row index for each nonzero entry.
+   This function returns a pointer to index value array for the sparse ``SUNMatrix`` -- for CSR format this is the column index for each nonzero entry, for CSC format this is the row index for each nonzero entry.

 .. c:function:: sunindextype* SUNSparseMatrix_IndexPointers(SUNMatrix A)

-   This function returns a pointer to the index pointer array for the sparse ``SUNMatrix``: for CSR format this is the location of the first entry of each row in the ``data`` and ``indexvalues`` arrays, for CSC format this is the location of the first entry of each column.
+   This function returns a pointer to the index pointer array for the sparse ``SUNMatrix`` -- for CSR format this is the location of the first entry of each row in the ``data`` and ``indexvalues`` arrays, for CSC format this is the location of the first entry of each column.

 .. note:: Within the ``SUNMatMatvec_Sparse`` routine, internal